Key Biscayne's select dining options for Friday, June 25

 Today’s menu:

-Main Course: Asado Negro (Eye Round) / Hawaiian Chicken / Salmon Fillet / Lobster Mac-N-Cheese
+Main Course: Asado Negro (Eye Round) / Chicken Bell Pepper / Salmon Fillet / Pasta Alfredo Mushroom

 The Golden-Hog has a complete line of specialty groceries for delivery.